 Ecosystem principally refers to the numerous species interacting with each other and the physical environment.

-To understand the most substantial diversity of life on the planet, let’s begin by knowing the two ways of describing it – the species diversity and the functional diversity.
+To understand why it is important to manage and protect the Great Barrier Reef, let’s begin by knowing the two ways of describing it – species diversity and functional diversity.

 Species diversity refers to the number and variety of biological species inhabiting it.
-Home to more than 9000 marine life species, excluding the microorganisms, planktons and fungi, the ecosystem has existed for around 6000 to 9000 years.
+Home to more than 9000 marine life species, excluding microorganisms, planktons and fungi, the Great Barrier Reef ecosystem has existed for around 6000 to 9000 years.
 However, many of the creatures it shelters have even lived for millions of years.
+That is why it is important to keep the ecosystem intact to protect these creatures for a long time.

 Quick facts about the ecosystem:

-- Sea stars, sea cucumbers, and sea urchins inhabiting the reef are capable of devastating the reefs leaving behind only the calcium carbonate skeletons.
-Crown of thorns sea star may eat up the reef rendering it dead and eliminating the variety of game fish along with the deep sea fish populations.
-This would inevitably break the much-crucial food chain.
+Sea stars, sea cucumbers, and sea urchins inhabiting the reef are capable of devastating the reefs leaving behind only the calcium carbonate skeletons.
+Crown of thorns sea star may eat up the reef rendering it dead and eliminating the variety of game fish along with the deep-sea fish populations.
+This would inevitably break the much-crucial food chain and disrupt the ecosystem of the Great Barrier Reef.

-- Reefs are home to a variety of molluscs, marine snails, squids, clams, scallops and nudibranchs, all of which live on or near the reef.
-Giant clams are known to reach a length upto 4 feet (1.2 metres).
+Reefs are home to a variety of molluscs, marine snails, squids, clams, scallops and nudibranchs, all of which live on or near the reef.
+About giant clams, they are known to reach a length of up to 4 feet (1.2 metres).
 The predator snails are carnivorous and capable of drilling holes into these shelled animals.

-- Some quintessential residents of the reef ecosystem like solitary and schoolingfish, act as both predators and prey.
-Other reef inhabitants thrive on the nutrients provided by the leftover food scraps and wastes.
+Some quintessential residents of the reef ecosystem like solitary and schooling fish, act as both predators and prey.
+Other reef inhabitants thrive on the nutrients provided by the leftover food scraps and wastes and keep growing and surviving in this ecosystem.

-- Several species of the porous sponges dwell on the reefs.
-Appearing in a spectrum of shapes and colours, sponges provide a home to fish, shrimps, crabs, and other tiny animals.
+Several species of porous sponges dwell on the reefs and can be seen on an ocean tour in Australia.
+Appearing in a spectrum of shapes and colours, sponges provide a home to fish, shrimps, crabs, and other tiny marine animals on the reef.

 The diverse marine life is subject to risks with the spiking commercial activities.
-Hence, it’s imperative to keep the human interference to the minimum and conserve this precious asset forever.
+Hence, it’s imperative to keep human interference to the minimum and conserve this precious asset forever.
+We must work together to preserve this beautiful diversity of marine life to maintain the Great Barrier Reef and its ecosystem.